Relative energy deficiency in sport: Amenorrhea

-Amenorrhea, defined as the cessation of a woman’s menstrual cycle for more than three months, is the second disorder in the triad.
-Weight fluctuations from dietary restrictions and/or excessive exercise affect the hypothalamus’s output of gonadotropic hormones.
-Gonadotropic hormones “stimulate growth of the gonads and the secretion of sex hormones.” (e.g. gonadotropin-releasing hormone, lutenizing hormone and follicle stimulating hormone.)
+Amenorrhea, defined as the cessation of the menstrual cycle for more than three months, is the second disorder in the triad.
+Weight fluctuations from dietary restrictions and/or excessive exercise affect the hypothalamus' output of gonadotropic hormones.
+Gonadotropic hormones "stimulate growth of the gonads and the secretion of sex hormones", (e.g. gonadotropin-releasing hormone, lutenizing hormone and follicle stimulating hormone).
 These gonadotropic hormones play a role in stimulating estrogen release from the ovaries.
 Without estrogen release, the menstrual cycle is disrupted.
 Exercising intensely and not eating enough calories can lead to decreases in estrogen, the hormone that helps to regulate the menstrual cycle.
 As a result, periods may become irregular or stop altogether.

 There are two types of amenorrhea.
-A woman who has been having her period and then stops menstruating for ninety days or more is said to have secondary amenorrhea.
+A person who has been having her period and then stops menstruating for ninety days or more is said to have secondary amenorrhea.
 In the case of RED-S, the majority of secondary amenorrhea cases are attributed to functional hypothalamic amenorrhea (FHA), an adaptive mechanism to preserve energy for survival and vital processes rather than reproduction when energy balance is low.
 Primary amenorrhea is characterized by delayed menarche (the onset of menses during puberty).
 Delayed menarche may be associated with delay of the development of secondary sexual characteristics.